davidamichelson/DIV6700/schedule.md

 - Keller, Vera.
 “The ‘New World of Sciences’: The Temporality of the Research Agenda and the Unending Ambitions of Science.” *Isis* 103, no. 4 (December 1, 2012): 727–34. doi:10.1086/669047. *(VLC) Browse this article.*

 *Assignments*
-- *Florilegium 11* is due on Brightspace by 9 PM Central Time.
+- As per the syllabus, we are going to take your 10 best florilegia scores out of 11 possible.
+So for this week there is no new assignment.
+Instead, if you are dissatisfied with a previous florilegium (or if there was a week in which you did not turn one in), please go back and revise/write that florilegium and upload it under *Florilegium 11* to be graded.
+If you are happy with your previous 10 florilegia, there is no need to turn anything in this week. *Florilegium 11* is due on Brightspace by 9 PM Central Time.

 ### Thursday, December 5: Discussion